urjaman/s2putty/README.txt

 Changes
 -------

+Main changes since 1.5 beta 1:
+- Updated to PuTTY 0.60 core
+- Default cipher is now 128-bit Blowfish, and the cipher can be changed from the SSH settings page.
+- Fixed the send grid to work properly on S60 3.1, and to handle the E71 keyboard
+- S60 settings view can now clear the private key, fixing bug 1930543.
+- Copy/paste support for S60, thanks to a patch from Thomas Grenman
+- A proper icon for S60 3rd ed, from James Nash

 Main changes since 1.4 beta 1:
 - Support for different character encodings, most notably UTF-8
 - S80 settings improvements: Settings are stored as profiles, and the